yukilite/tp/docs/team/andy-aw-why.md

     - Justification: Each of the other classes are very highly cohesive and isolated from one another.
 The command classes, which acts as facade classes, make use of the other classes methods and properties such that the other classes can interact with one another to actually execute the user commands.
-    - Highlights: The add patient and add appointment class has its own checks as well to catch other errors that the parser might has missed out on.
-The implementation for the commands classes is surprisingly challenging because not only do I have to understand how every other classes works, what the classes can do and what their intricacies (be it obvious or hidden) are, I also have to figure out how to carefully stitch the different functionalities present in the other classes too so as to execute the user's commands.
+    - Highlights: The implementation for the commands classes is surprisingly challenging because not only do I have to understand how every other classes works, what the classes can do and what their intricacies and subtleties are, I also have to figure out how to carefully stitch the different functionalities present in the other classes too so as to execute the user's commands.

 - **Major enhancement 2:**  Added a patient id manager to manage the different patient id.
     - What it does: Able to manage the different patient's patient id such as giving new patients a unique patient id